“El Bochinche”

 worthy of a new name.
 What reason

-there would have been then to give us
+would there be to give us

 one more word without a new idea?